chicorycolumn/Paperguesser-frontend/README.md

 The game provides:

 - A login and lobby built with React, with the ability to password protect rooms
-- An in-game chatroom , built with Socket.IO
+- An in-game chatroom, built with Socket.IO
 - A fully functional guessing game

 ## Instructions